 Smittybilt Overlander (2783) Rooftop Tent

-Rooftop tents are fantastic for overlanding and camping with friends but their price tags can put some people off.
+Rooftop tents are fantastic for Overlanding and camping with friends but their price tags can put some people off.
 Good camping tents are only a few hundred dollars.
-The Smittybilt Overlander 2783 isn’t that inexpensive, but at around $1,000, it’s a steal for a rooftop tent.
+The Smittybilt Overlander 2783 isn’t exactly inexpensive, but at around $1,000, it’s a steal for a rooftop tent.

 Included is a 2.3-inch foam mattress, a two-piece sliding ladder, cigarette lighter USB extensions, and a LED light strip inside.
 Each window is covered by no-see-um mesh with canvas covers on the outside you can pin up with the included spring poles.
 A worthy upgrade is a telescoping ladder to make setup easier but for the price, the Smittybilt Overlander is hard to beat.

 - Closed Dimensions: 49” x 58” x 13”